If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 When to use this guidance

-This process is for allegations of harm (ill treatment, abuse, neglect or deprivation) or oranga (wellbeing) concerns about tamariki by a caregiver whether or not te tamaiti is in their care.
+This process is for allegations of harm (ill treatment, abuse, neglect or deprivation) about tamariki and rangatahi by a caregiver whether or not te tamaiti or rangatahi is in their care.

-We are not investigating the caregiver but completing an assessment or investigation of an allegation of harm of te tamaiti, as we would any other allegations of harm.
+We are not investigating the caregiver but completing a child and family assessment or investigation of an allegation of harm of te tamaiti or rangatahi, as we would any other allegations of harm.
 However, we need to complete some additional tasks which include supporting and keeping caregivers informed.

 The process is different for complaints, or allegations of crimes other than harm.